Want real facts on the regular?

-Smelling bananas and/or apples can help you lose weight.
+Smelling apples and/or bananas can help you lose weight.

 Frogs never drink.

-At birth a Dalmation is always pure white.
+At birth, a Dalmatian is always pure white.

-The largest fish is the whale shark - it can be over 50 feet long and weigh 2 tons.
+The largest fish is the whale shark – it can be over 50 feet long and weigh two tons.

-Honeybees are the only insect that creates a form of food for humans.
+Honeybees are the only insects that create a form of food for humans.

 The only continent without reptiles or snakes is Antarctica.

-The only bird that can swim but not fly is the penguin.
+The only bird that can swim and not fly is a penguin.